🎤 Micdrop

 WebSocket by design

-Micdrop uses WebSocket for transport, deliberately.
-Here's why it works for the web use case:
+Micdrop uses WebSocket for transport, and the choice holds up for the web use case.

-• Easy debugging: WebSocket messages are inspectable in browser DevTools.
-WebRTC debugging requires specialized tools.
+• WebSocket messages are inspectable in browser DevTools, where WebRTC debugging asks for specialised tools.

 Features that matter in production